What is TicketBAI?

 Still have questions about e-invoicing in Guatemala?
 Speak to our tax experts.

-African countries are following e-invoicing and continuous transaction control trends implemented rapidly by many countries around the globe.
+Little by little, we are witnessing how countries in Africa are starting to follow e-invoicing and continuous transaction control trends implemented by many other countries around the globe.

-Each country in the continent is developing their variation of a tax digitization system.
-This means there is currently no standardisation with compliance requirements differing in each jurisdiction.
+Each country in the continent is developing their own variation of a tax digitisation system.
+Currently there is no compliance standardisation, with requirements differing in each jurisdiction but local trends are emerging.

 A common transaction reporting feature among African countries is the use of electronic or virtual fiscal devices.
-Electronic fiscal devices are cash registers with software and direct communication to the tax authority.
+Electronic fiscal devices are essentially cash registers with software and direct communication to the tax authority.
 Virtual fiscal devices serve the same purpose but without the hardware component.
+Examples of countries using virtual fiscal devices are Kenya, Ghana and Uganda.

-However, reporting transactions is one of many fiscal digitization processes applied by African countries.
-E-invoicing is on the agenda for several authorities, including Nigeria, Kenya and Uganda.
+Another type of fiscal digitization process gaining popularity is e-invoicing mandates.
+This type of framework is on the legislative agenda for several national tax authorities, including Nigeria, Kenya, Egypt and Uganda.
 In this blog we explain the key features of these systems.

-Taxpayers report their transactions electronically to the tax authority through the Automated Tax Administration System (ATAS), established for electronic VAT compliance purposes.
+Nigeria has a CTC e-reporting system.
+Taxpayers report invoice transactions electronically to the tax authority through the Automated Tax Administration System (ATAS), established for electronic VAT compliance purposes.

 In addition to this e-reporting function, as of February 2022, all import and export operations need an authenticated e-invoice issued according to the format specified by the Central Bank of Nigeria (CBN).

-The CBN has introduced the Cross-Border e-Invoicing program, where suppliers and buyers operating in imports and exports register on the dedicated electronic platform.
+The CBN has introduced the cross-border e-invoicing program, where suppliers and buyers operating in imports and exports register on a dedicated electronic platform.
 There are exemptions to obligatory e-invoices based on operations and taxpayers, such as the transaction value within the invoice.

 The Electronic Fiscal Receipting and Invoicing System (EFRIS) covers invoices and receipts of B2B, B2G and B2C transactions.
 Taxpayers must send e-invoices to EFRIS through electronic fiscal devices or via an API connection between the taxpayer and EFRIS.
 When initiating a transaction, transaction details are transmitted in real time to EFRIS to generate an e-receipt or e-invoice.